Particular/docs.particular.net/nservicebus/outbox/index.md

 1. Enable the outbox on any endpoints that only send or publish messages to already-converted endpoints, where the outbox will be able to properly handle any duplicate messages.
 1. Progress outward until all endpoints are converted.

+> [!WARNING]
-WARNING: When verifying outbox functionality, it can be helpful to temporarily [stop the MSDTC Service](https://technet.microsoft.com/en-us/library/cc770732.aspx).
+> When verifying outbox functionality, it can be helpful to temporarily [stop the MSDTC Service](https://technet.microsoft.com/en-us/library/cc770732.aspx).
 This ensures that the outbox is working as expected, and no other resources are enlisting in distributed transactions.

 ## Message identity